T-Chaitanya/YOLO-Detecting-Signage-and-Speech-Generation/README.md

 ## Project Overview

-This project is aimed at improving accessibility by detecting signage from images or videos and converting the detected text into speech.
-The project uses the YOLO object detection algorithm to detect and recognize signage.
-Once recognized, the system generates speech from the detected text, making it easier for visually impaired users to understand signage in their surroundings.
+This project introduces a system that aids visually impaired individuals in indoor navigation by recognizing critical signage, such as restrooms, exits, and elevators, and converting the detected information into speech.
+The system employs the YOLO object detection algorithm combined with TTS technologies like gTTS or pyttsx3 to generate real-time auditory descriptions of signage.

+This tool enhances the independence and safety of visually impaired individuals by allowing them to navigate complex environments without assistance.

 ## Features